Minor Care

 Hours: Monday – Friday, 7:00am – 7:00pm

-Saturday, 8:00am – 4:00pm
+Saturday – Sunday, 8:00am – 4:00pm

-Closed on Saturday from 11:30am – 12:30pm for lunch
+Closed on Saturday & Sunday from 11:30am – 12:30pm for lunch

 Community Reviews

-Open 6 Days a Week, No Appointments Needed
+Open 7 Days a Week, No Appointments Needed

-TriState Minor Care Center is the place to turn when you need healthcare during your busy day, weekend, or when you primary care provider’s office is closed.
+TriState Minor Care is the place to turn when you need healthcare during your busy day, weekend, or when you primary care provider’s office is closed.
 We provide quality, cost-effective treatment for minor injuries and illness on a walk-in basis, six days a week – no appointments needed.
-Our Minor Care Center offers full-service X-rays on site.
+Our Minor Care offers full-service X-rays on site.
 Each time you walk through our doors, our dedicated staff works hard to provide exceptional healthcare for you and your loved ones.
 We accept all insurances as well as self-pay patients.
 You do not have to be an established patient at TriState Health to be seen at TriState Minor Care.

 What is considered a minor care visit?